Ben-Jarvis/TEMP-crazy-tutorials-2024/docs/leaderboard.rst

 **Notice April 25**: 1. your code will be evaluated on five randomly generated environments; 2. please save your code before the submission deadline on Moodle to avoid any potential last-minute system crashes; 3. avoid flying the drone outside of the 3x5m arena in simulation, as the real drone may not be able to localize itself accurately without textures.

+**Notice May 2**: 1.
+There may be some obstacles outside the 3x5m arena; 2.
+Flying the drone higher above the obstacles is not allowed.

-Leaderboard update at 20:22 April 27
+Leaderboard update at 23:30 April 28, detailed grade is at `grade.txt <https://github.com/dronecourse-epfl/crazy-practical-tutorial/blob/main/docs/grade.txt>`_.

 ============== ========== ========= ========= ======== ===========
 Name           Best Grade Best Time Avg Grade Avg Time Final Grade